 If you are faced with a legal conflict or challenge in Real Estate, the attorneys at Levin & Gann offer a stellar reputation based on experience and results.
 Directed by Real Estate expert Carole S. Gould, our department in this area of the law should be your first choice in legal representation to help you resolve problems successfully.
-Sidney Weiman, Howard L. Alderman, Jr., Carole S. Gould, Mayer E. Guttman, Sean K. Elavia, Andrew R. Sandler, and Sebastian M. Tron, are exceedingly qualified to evaluate and manage complex real estate transactions to help you move onward and upward.
+Sidney Weiman, Howard L. Alderman, Jr., Carole S. Gould, Mayer E. Guttman, Sean K. Elavia, Andrew R. Sandler, Jacob Rappaport, and Kimberly Foerster, are exceedingly qualified to evaluate and manage complex real estate transactions to help you move onward and upward.

 Representing profit and not-for-profit developers and land owners, Levin & Gann handles all aspects of transactional real estate matters.
 Coordinating with Howard L. Alderman, Jr. and the land use-zoning and land development team, our attorneys assist in all aspects of land development, financing and construction, and the operation of residential and commercial projects.
 Our attorneys assist in negotiating and preparing contracts, leases, and public works agreements with municipalities and neighborhood associations across Central Maryland.